🔴 Breaking: ICE Facility Shot in Dallas - Another Left-Wing Attack? 2025-09-24 18:04

 Bookmark these as more information comes out about this shooter.

-When something undeniable, because apparently I guess the the motives being written on the ammunition is not undeniable enough.
+When something undeniable, because apparently I guess the motives being written on the ammunition is not undeniable enough.

 Something else comes out.

-Hey guys, here's another opportunity.
+Hey, guys, here's another opportunity.

 I know you didn't believe the picture from the FBI, but maybe you'll believe social media post, report from a friend, or manifesto if we see that.